 Requirements: To be an undergrad student, and to have a passport.

-We start our Trip to Nogales, Mexico on Sunday, December 9th, with a Mass at the Newman Center and drive together with some “mini-vans” that we rent.
+We start our Trip to Nogales, Mexico on Saturday, December 14th, with a Mass at the Newman Center and drive together with some “mini-vans” that we rent.
 The trip time to the border that is around 3 hours from here and arrive in Nogales, Mexico.
-We will be meet right across the border by the people from Hepac, and drive all together to the “Hepac Community” that is the place that we stay the whole time.
+We will be meeting right across the border by the people from Hepac, and drive all together to the “Hepac Community” that is the place that we stay the whole time.
 They provide us with housing and meals.

 A normal day for us usually starts with working in the mission that we have been assigned that day.
-We visit the migrants at Kino Border Initiative, or we visit the needing people door by door in our neighborhood, after lunch, we usually play with the kids that go to “Hepac” daily.
+We visit the migrants at Kino Border Initiative, or La Roca Shelter, or the little room where the migrants wait in order to cross the border; after lunch, we usually play with the kids that go to “Hepac” daily.
 Evenings are time to have some prayer and formation together.

 The payment deadlines are: